 There are two ways to go with breakfast.
 One is for people who don’t have much time and the other is for people who want to get the best value from their food.

-For the latter, I recommend a hearty salad as the one demonstrated by my 10 year old son in this video: https://www.youtube.com/watch?v=7uirGTpq0Lo
+For the latter, I recommend a hearty salad like the one demonstrated by my 10-year-old son in this video: https://www.youtube.com/watch?v=7uirGTpq0Lo

 If you stick strictly to this method of making salad, it will load you with ample vitamins and keep you satiated for at least 3 to 4 hours.
 It will take some level of patience to chew each bite thoroughly, taking at least 15 to 20 minutes to finish your meal.
 If you find that process a bit boring, consider watching a video or a peaceful outdoor scenery to distract yourself while you take your time chewing.
 We often do that with popcorn or chewing gum.
 If you want to take this time to tick off another box in your health regimen, by doing some slow and deep breathing, you can also de-stress.

-*Remember, lettuce is not salad; it’s barely food.
-Just say “NO” to lettuce.
+*Remember, iceberg lettuce is not salad; it’s barely food.
+Just say “NO” to iceberg lettuce.